ziinahzoor/cybersynth-theme/index.md

 # Other features

+## Horizontal lines, like this one down here:

+---

 ## Look to the left side of the screen

 There are a navigation menu so you can quickly navigate through the headers of your page.
 (Not on mobile, but I'm planning to add that soon).